yxj0312/real-world-vue-3/README.md

 #### Creating Skeleton Loading Screens

 Using the Suspense tag makes creating things like Skeleton loading screens super simple.
 You know, like these:Your skeleton would go into your <template #fallback> and your rendered HTML would go into your <template #default>.
 Pretty simple!

+### Teleport

+Vue’s component architecture enables us to build our user interface into components that beautifully organize our business logic and presentation layer.
+However, there are some instances where one component has some html that needs to get rendered in an alternative location.
+For example:

+1. Styles that require fixed or absolute positioning and z-index.
+For example, it’s a common pattern to place UI components (like modals) right before the </body> tag to ensure they are properly placed in front of all other parts of the webpage.
+2. When our Vue application is running on a small part of our webpage (or a widget), sometimes we may want to move components to other locations in the DOM outside of our Vue app.